 Starting a new web application project is time-consuming.
 Configuring the webserver, connecting the domain, setting up the certificate, writing even the simplest backend or creating basic draft takes too much time.
 Many ideas die because the preparations take too long.
 In an attempt to remedy this, Fog Creek, the creators of Trello, started Gomix, a website which simplifies the process by taking the administrative work off your shoulders.
 We instantly fell in love with this idea!
 We decided to show you how you can combine the power of Gomix and LiveChat.

 Every product team loves big updates that all customers cheer about.
 But it’s important not to forget about those small changes that make your users’ lives easier.
-I believe good product teams should form a habit of improving the smaller parts of the app everyday.
+I believe good product teams should form a habit of improving the smaller parts of the app every day.
 That’s what we do at LiveChat over and over again.

-Do you recall the situation of writing a text message to a friend and seeing the following indicator: “X is now typing…”?
+Do you recall a situation of writing a text message to a friend and seeing the following indicator: “X is now typing…”?
 When most of us see this information, we stop typing and wait for the friend’s response.
 But so does the friend.
 As a result, everyone waits for the second person’s reply and nobody sends a message for a while.
 We noticed the same problem when our customers talked with their clients using LiveChat.

 Originally published on UXmatters, March 25, 2014 It’s interesting that many popular apps from the 90s are not available on the market anymore.
 New Internet users will never hear about RealPlayer or ICQ, products used by millions 10 years ago.
 I think one of the reasons why they are gone lies behind the bad user experience of their end-users.
 Lots of new features turned the simple and usable apps into hulking space stations.